-The man that owns that mine is Jim Justice, through several layers of subsidiary corporations.
+Though owned by a different company at the time of the accident, the man that now owns that mine is Jim Justice.
 Justice is a billionaire son of a coal operator, who has grown his personal and family fortune through cutthroat business practices that include not paying contractors and workers, delayed payment of violations and fees, and discharging toxic pollutants into headwater streams and generally cutting corners on sprawling surface mines.

 As operators like Jim Justice face the changing economic landscape of the coal industry, they are more and more likely to close up shop on these operations, leaving communities and workers footing the bill of lasting debts, clean up of polluted land and water, and holding the bag of a collapsed coal-dependent economy.

 With the Justice to Justice campaign, we hope to raise the issue of impacts from surface mining to a national level, to force another company to commit to an end of this destructive practice, and to raise the question of how we as a society will hold corporations responsible for our blasted mountains, streams and communities.